 OFA & Eyes

-We also performed OFA testing on hips & elbows.
+We also performed OFA testing on hips & elbows, and heart.
 We also have our ECS certified as clear/no risk for inherited diseases & conditions of the eyes.